 - Helpful when connecting with potential employers before you relocate

 The CareerOneStop Portfolios page provides additional information on what to include and how to arrange the information for your paper or online portfolio.
 Online portfolios may sometimes cross over into your online image.
-For additional suggestions on how to maintain a positive online image, read Your Online Image.
+For additional suggestions on how to maintain a positive online image, read Your Online Image on MySECO.

-If you have questions on developing your portfolio or other aspects of your job search, call 800-342-9647 to speak with a SECO career coach or use the Live Chat feature on the MySECO website.
+If you have questions on developing your portfolio or other aspects of your job search, call Military OneSource at 800-342-9647 to speak with a SECO career coach or use the Live Chat feature on the MySECO website.